 A Close Most Haunted?

 Mary King's Close is infamous for its tales of ghosts and unexplained happenings.
 One of the earliest and best documented stories concerns the Coltheart family and took place 40 years after the last outbreak of plague in Edinburgh when people were already claiming to have seen 'spectres and nameless terrors' in the Close.
-Mary King's Close is infamous for its tales of ghosts and unexplained happenings volume 'Satan's Invisible World' in 1685.
+This story, first published in 1685, along with other tales of the supernatural, was recorded by Professor George Sinclair of Glasgow University in his volume 'Satan's Invisible World'.

 You'll learn more of the trials and tribulations of the Colthearts on your visit to The Real Mary King's Close.
 Other people have heard scratching coming from inside a chimney where a child sweep is said to have died.